sjhorn/sjhorn.github.io/_posts/2015-05-24-woman-help-make-the-best-teams.markdown

 * More focus on team outcomes.
 * More fun (thanks Eily).

-Working for great female managers and CIOs has also helped me learn more about my own strengths and weaknesses.
-Both technically and socially (thanks Robina and Janet).
+Working with great female leaders has also helped me learn more about my own strengths and weaknesses.
+Receiving encouragement and constructive criticism happened much sooner and more frequently in my engagement with these leaders relative to my earlier career.
+This ensured I had a chance to grow my skills both technically and socially as quickly as I would listen to the advice (thanks Robina and Janet).

 Given my own experiences in the area I was keen to see if there was research on the matter.
-Fortunately Vivian Giang had gathered some research points on [competition at work](http://www.businessinsider.com.au/teams-more-productive-than-individuals-2013-8) and suggests:
+Fortunately Vivian Giang had gathered numerous research points on [competition at work](http://www.businessinsider.com.au/teams-more-productive-than-individuals-2013-8) and suggests:

 >Women were more likely to choose team-based pay and often avoided tournaments.
 This choice had the opposite effect on men